Libera (association): President

 The founder Luigi Ciotti is the president of Libera along with Nando dalla Chiesa, a sociology professor at the University of Milan, elected president honoris causa of the anti-mafia organisation.
 Nando dalla Chiesa was chosen because he has been active against mafia ever since his father, Carlo Alberto Dalla Chiesa, an Italian general notable for campaigning against terrorism during the 1970s was assassinated by the Mafia in Palermo in 1982.

 Activities

-Libera's cooperatives produce various products using goods and lands confiscated from Mafia organizations or families all over Italy by applying Italian law 109/1996, which permits certain organizations to reuse goods confiscated from the mafia.

-The aim is to promote a legal economy in respect to workers' rights, the environment and the law, and by doing this to restore the value of activities that were abandoned due to fear of the mafia.
+Libera's cooperatives produce various products using goods and lands confiscated from Mafia organizations or families across Italy by applying Italian law 109/1996, which permits certain organizations to reuse goods confiscated from the mafia.
+The organization's stated aim is to promote an economy that respects to workers' rights, the environment and the law, and restoring the value of activities that were abandoned due to fear of the mafia.